agilemation/Belkin-WeMo-Command-Line-Tools/README.md

     Belkin WeMo Command Line Tool v1.0.11

-    Script to control the Belkin WeMo power switch written entirely in shell and constructed out of commands that every computer should already have
+    Script to control the Belkin WeMo power switch written entirely in shell and constructed out of commands that every computer should already have.

     Copyright © 2015 James Borkowski, @github: agilemation Third-party trademarks mentioned are the property of their respective owners.